ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-17
+## 2024-12-08

-Made progress on personal goals
+Daily coding update

-> Talk is cheap.
-Show me the code.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*